ianlibasora/Cshell/manual/manual.md

 ## IO Redirection

 ### Overview
-Myshell supports both STDIN and STDOUT redirection for external commands and internal commands.
-IO redirection refers to the redirection of input or output to a medium other than the command line interface.
-Specifically, this allows a command or program to receive its input from a source other than user input, and output to a location other than the command line.
-When executing commands such as `dir` for example, the output may be STDOUT redirected to a txt file, from which the information may easily be viewed again at a later stage.
-A similar process occurs with STDIN redirection, where command or program input is received from a specified file.

-Myshell supports 2 forms of STDOUT redirection, truncation and append.
+Cshell supports both STDIN and STDOUT redirection for external commands and internal commands.
+Cshell supports 2 forms of STDOUT redirection, truncation and append.
 STDOUT truncation will output to a destination, overwriting any existing data.
 STDOUT append will output to a destination, but will append the data to any already existing data.

 ### Invocation
-In Myshell, STDIN redirection is invoked by the `<` character, followed by the input file, separated by a whitespace character.
+In cshell, STDIN redirection is invoked by the `<` character, followed by the input file, separated by a whitespace character.

 Example:
 ```